lelaboratoire/rethink-prs-ms/manuscript.md

 ![Combining 1-way (MRS1) and 2-way (MRS2) risk scores, MRS shows increasing outperformance to standard PRS as dataset contains more main and interaction effects.](images/improvements_train_ms.svg){#fig:improvements width="70%"}

+## Acknowledgement

+We thank Dr. Kristel Van Steen and Aldo Camargo for their helpful responses to our inquires about the MB-MDR software.

 ## References {.page_break_before}